 Sometimes memes get right to the point instead of trying to be cute.
-This one, with a picture of Morpheus from the popular movie The Matrix tells the ultimate truth about computing in the cloud.
-The cloud has many computing users confused, but in essence, the cloud is just another computer somewhere on the Internet in which you store your data, run applications from, etc.
+This one is a picture of Morpheus from the popular movie The Matrix.
+It tells the ultimate truth about computing in the cloud.
+The cloud has many computing users confused.
+However, the cloud is just another computer somewhere on the Internet.
+It lets you store your data, run applications from, etc.

 Cyber security is one of the most crucial issues any organization faces.
 Taking a beat from a scene from Star Wars, Darth Vader, who famously tells Admiral Motti, “I find your lack of faith disturbing” now finds your lack of cyber security disturbing.
-By using an iconic figure like Darth Vader, it results in a witty retort to those who skimp on their cyber security initiatives.
+Using an iconic figure like Darth Vader results in a witty retort to those who skimp on their cyber security initiatives.

 The last one that we will share is objectively funny.
-If you work in IT support, you run into scenarios where end users swear up and down that they have done nothing wrong and that the machine itself is slowing down or not working because it’s just a stupid machine.
+If you work in IT support, you run into scenarios where end users swear that they have done nothing wrong.
+Additionally, that the machine itself is slowing down or not working because it’s just a foolish machine.

-In this case, the meme creator uses well-known daytime talk show host Maury Povich, who routinely has segments where he gets to the bottom of his guests’ lies, to state that the 12 toolbars that are on the user’s browser is a dead give-away that he is at fault.
+In this case, the meme creator uses well-known daytime talk show host Maury Povich.
+He routinely has segments where he gets to the bottom of his guests’ lies.
+To state that the 12 toolbars that are on the user’s browser is a dead give-away that he is at fault.